AitonGoldman/replay_rules/PINBURGH_RULES.md

 Sessions 6-10.
 In all other divisions, qualifiers will be determined by the best win-loss records from Sessions 1-10.
 The top 40 players in each division will qualify for finals.
 The top 16 players in each division will receive a bye.
-The top 4 players in each division will receive two byes (directly to the quarterfinals). ~~The #1 player in each division wins the top qualifier prize.~~ `Nope.
-Remove.`
+The top 4 players in each division will receive two byes (directly to the quarterfinals).
+The #1 player in each division wins the top qualifier prize.

-Ties for any seeded position, including the qualifying and bye cutoffs ~~and the top qualifier~~, will be broken by the tied players’ cumulative win-loss records after Session 9, then cumulative win-loss records after Session 8, and previous sessions’ cumulative records as needed.
+Ties for any seeded position, including the qualifying and bye cutoffs and the top qualifier, will be broken by the tied players’ cumulative win-loss records after Session 9, then cumulative win-loss records after Session 8, and previous sessions’ cumulative records as needed.
 In the unlikely event that players had the same win-loss record through all ten sessions, final position will be determined by the original seeding of the tournament.